 - a.
-Futures and options may be used to hedge or replicate underlying index exposure, but not for speculation. - b.
+Futures and options may be used to manage underlying systematic exposures for fund rebalancing and risk management. - b.
 Derivatives use will be monitored to ensure that undue risks are not taken by the money managers. - c.
 No transaction may be made that would threaten the tax-exempt status of the legacy fund. - d.
 All assets will be held in custody by the SIB's master custodian, or such other custodians as are acceptable to the SIB. - e.
-No unhedged short sales or speculative margin purchases may be made. - f.
+No unhedged short sales or speculative margin purchases may be made.

+- f.
 Social investing is prohibited unless it meets the exclusive benefit rule, and it can be substantiated that the investment provides an equivalent or superior rate of return for a similar investment with a similar time horizon and similar risk.
 For the purpose of this document, social investing is defined as the consideration of socially responsible criteria in the investment or commitment of public fund money for the purpose of obtaining an effect other than a maximized return to the Fund. - g.
 Economically targeted investing is prohibited unless the investment meets the exclusive benefit rule.